Daniela-MB/Data_visualisation_video_games_analysis/README.md

   -  Word Cloud: Employed to represent the frequency of words, highlighting the proportion of 'Unknown' data effectively.
   -  Strip Plot: Utilized to compare 'Platform' categories without overlap, showing distribution and sales data clearly while adding visual variety.

-- Design Decisions for Visualizations: Considering an audience of CTOs aged 35 to 60 who favor clear and straightforward visuals, I focused on large, legible text and high-contrast colors to enhance readability.
+- *Design Decisions for Visualizations*: Considering an audience of CTOs aged 35 to 60 who favor clear and straightforward visuals, I focused on large, legible text and high-contrast colors to enhance readability.
 The design features a consistent blue color palette, uniform font style and size, and standardized titles placed centrally at the top to convey information efficiently.

 ## Results and Conclusion